Moka App Review 2024

 • Simplicity

-While Moka app does have some major appeal for new investors as a way to get the ball rolling, for those ready to take it to the next level, one of the Best Robo Advisors in Canada would be a better bet.
-Wealthsimple, for example, has a $0 minimum and an equally user friendly app that makes it easy to invest and earn, for anyone.
+While the Moka app is safe and has some major appeal for new investors as a way to get started making regular investment contributions, one of the Best Robo Advisors in Canada would be a better bet.
+Wealthsimple, for example, has a $0 minimum and an equally user-friendly app that makes it easy for anyone to invest and earn

 Pros